 What is email automation?

-Email automaton is a blanket term for the tech and processes that enable businesses to communicate by email effectively at scale.
+Email automation is a blanket term for the tech and processes that enable businesses to communicate by email effectively at scale.
 It means always responding with the right message at the right time, and only with information that is useful and relevant to each recipient.
 It can be one-off emails triggered by an action that customers take, or a series of emails designed to inform and inspire customers to take a particular action.

 If we expand the definition a little it also includes the automation features that enable businesses to optimize their email marketing budgets, for example by using AB testing to test the effectiveness of various email templates, subject lines, and creative assets to find the combination that results in the most conversions.